mhibatallah/RNNWavefunctions/README.md

 RNN wave functions are efficient quantum many-body wave function ansätzes based on Recurrent Neural Networks.
 These wave functions can be used to find the ground state of a quantum many-body Hamiltonian using Variational Monte Carlo (VMC). <a href="https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.023358" target="_blank">In our paper</a>, we show that this architecture can provide accurate estimations of ground state energies, correlation functions as well as entanglement entropies.

+This code is an adaptation of [Martin Ganahl's code](https://github.com/mganahl/Recurrent_NN_VMC)

+## Dependency
 Our implementation is based on TensorFlow 1.

-This code is an adaptation of [Martin Ganahl's code](https://github.com/mganahl/Recurrent_NN_VMC)

-## Running Variational Monte Carlo (VMC) Calculations
+## Content

 This repository contains the following folders: